CoderDojoTC/micropython/docs/getting-started/02c-thonny.md

 ## Installing Thonny

-The best way to install Thonny is to go to the Thonny web site an look for the "Download" are for your opeating system.
+The best way to install Thonny is to go to the Thonny web site an look for the "Download" area for your operating system.
 That link is here:

 [https://thonny.org/](https://thonny.org/)